 Make your newsletter subscription more eye-catching or place it in a different place

-One possibility, for instance, could be a sticky layer that keeps the registration always in your visitior’s field of vision.
-It may also attract attention on your site through animation or signal colors.
-But you can also generate more attention if the registration breaks through structures and lines and stands out.
-And if something is really important to you, you can also place it several times or combine different possibilities with each other.
+One way to attract more attention could be a sticky layer, which keeps the login always in the field of view of your visitor.
+It is also allowed to make something on your page stand out with animation or signal colors.
+But you can also generate more attention if the application breaks straight structures and lines and stands out.
+If something is really important to you, you may place it several times or combine different possibilities.

 Pop up registration